trek10inc/awsume/README.md

 AWSume is now extensible.
 It now comes with a built-in plugin manager!
 To get started developing plugins, check out our [plugin documentation](https://github.com/trek10inc/awsume/blob/master/PluginDocumentation.md).

+#### AWSume Console Plugin

+To demonstrate the plugin manager, we've extended the functionality of AWSume through the AWSume Console plugin.
+This plugin will open the AWS console to the assumed role.
+Read about it [here](https://github.com/trek10inc/awsume/blob/master/examplePlugin/awsumeConsole.md)

 ### Examples

 `awsume client1-source-profile`